lni/dragonboat-example/README.md

 Please first make sure you have the dragonboat library installed, instructions can be found [here](http://github.com/lni/dragonboat).

+## Notice ##

+Programs provided here in this repo are examples - they are intentionally created in a more straight forward way to help users to understand the basics of the dragonboat library.
+They are not benchmark programs.

 ## Examples / [中文版](README.CHS.md) ##

 * [Example 1](helloworld) - Hello World